xsdlr/search-gulp-plugins/README.md

 # search-gulp-plugins
-Just a simple client-side JS app to search gulp plugins.
+This is a server-side app with a rich client to search gulp plugins.